There two parents stand, hand in hand.

 It was definitely a boy’s name, so that decided the gender.

 The dad wanted a Great Dane, of course, whereas the mom wanted a butterfly-type of dog, small, fluffy, and cute.
-Neither suitable for the Gnof name.
+Neither of these are suitable dog types for the name Gnof.

-They started by talking to friends and visited a Labrador kennel.
-The Labs were too much for the mother, tails swishing all over the place, and a mother certainly wasn’t going to be able to stop a dog from wagging his tail.
+They started by talking to friends who owned dogs.
+They visited a Labrador kennel.
+The Labs were too much for the mother: tails swishing all over the place, and a mother certainly wasn’t going to be able to stop a dog from wagging his tail.
 No Labs.

 Upon coming home, the mother started scouring the internet and asking friends if anyone knew of a good breeder who had these types of dogs.

-They found a couple in Amersfoort who had a female, about to deliver a nest of pups.
+They found a couple in Amersfoort, near Utrecht, who had a female, about to deliver a nest of pups.
 Six weeks later they were told to come by to visit.
 How exciting!

 Both the boys and the dad were telling each other how they were going to be taking care of this dog, how they were going to play with him and brush him and feed him.